cmda-minor-web/real-time-web-2021/README.md

 - _handle multi-user support._

 ## Grading
 Your efforts will be graded using a single point rubric (see below).
-You will have to pass the criterion to pass the course.
+You will have to pass the criterion (centre column) to pass the course.
 During the test you will be consulted and will be given feedback on things we think deficient and things we think are an improvement on the criterion.

 | Deficiency | Criterion | Improvement |
 |:--|:--|:--|